 When Mike confronts Rachel with this terrible truth, she is indignant.
 She never murdered anybody.
 She never even heard of him.
 Mike says they can't be friends any more as it is a sin and God wouldn't like it.
 Rachel wonders if their blood brother bond isn't stronger than God.
 Mike devises a terrible and frightening test to discover which is stronger.
 Mike will go to the synagogue and Rachel must attend Mass.
 If they are not struck dead then they know their bond is stronger than God.
 The scenes in the Houses of Worship ache with the fear and confusion of the children.
 The unspoken understanding of the rabbi to Michael, and Rachel's eventual calm in the church are quietly emotional scenes.

 The children are emboldened by their victory.
 They can't imagine they were ever afraid of anything.
-They even face the horrible Mr. Pritchard in his store in preparation for their next adventure, sailing to Africa.
+They even face the horrible Mr. Pritchard in his store as they prepare for their next adventure, sailing to Africa.
 The adventure places the children in physical danger and precipitates a crisis of faith for Mike.
 The crisis is dealt with sincerely and honestly by Mike's parish priest Father Tim (John Gregson, Genevieve).